-Current Term Proposed Term/Addition MINUTES OF MEETINGS It is the responsibility of the Co-Chair chairing each meeting to take Minutes or cause Minutes to be taken.
+Current Term Proposed Term/Addition

+MINUTES OF MEETINGS MINUTES OF MEETINGS

+It is the responsibility of the Co-Chair chairing each meeting to take Minutes or cause Minutes to be taken.
 The Co-Chairs are responsible for having the Minutes typed and circulated to each member, the members' assistants and the Board Administrator in a timely fashion.
-The Board Administrator will place a copy of MINUTES OF MEETINGS It is the responsibility of the Co-Chair chairing each meeting to take Minutes or cause Minutes to be taken.
-The Co-Chairs are responsible for having the Minutes typed and circulated to each member, the members' assistants and the Board Administrator in a timely fashion.
-Minutes will be prepared as a public the Minutes from each Committee meeting of the Board's in-camera meeting agenda for information.
+The Board Administrator will place a copy of the Minutes from each Committee meeting on the Board's in-camera meeting agenda for information.
+Minutes will be prepared that record